MicrosoftDocs/architecture-center/docs/example-scenario/security/virtual-machine-compliance-content.md

 - Azure Policy and [Azure Policy guest configuration][Azure Policy guest configuration] are free of charge for Azure resources.
 If your company uses a hybrid approach, there are extra charges for Azure Arc resources.
 - During the public preview period, [VM Image Builder][Azure VM Image Builder - pricing] is using a single compute instance type with 1 vCPU and 3.5 GB of RAM.
 Charges might apply for data storage and transfer.
-- [Compute Gallery][Azure Shared Image Galleries] has no charges except for:
+- [Compute Gallery][Azure Shared Image Galleries] has no charges except:

   - The cost of storing replicas.
   - Network egress charges for replicating images.